barnabee/vquery/README.md

 - Shorter names, save your fingers!
 - Separate aliases `qv` (query Vega) for mainnet and `qf` (query Fairground) for testnet
 - Takes a second parameter to filter the output using grep
-- Automatically passes the response to Visidata
+- Automatically passes the response to [Visidata](https://www.visidata.org/)
-- Saves the Visidate output (when you exit vd with ctrl-q) to `.last.vega.tsv` or `.last.fairground.tsv` in your home directory
+- Saves the Visidata output (when you exit vd with ctrl-q) to `.last.vega.tsv` or `.last.fairground.tsv` in your home directory

 ```
 function mainnet() {